GavMedina/Covid-19/README.md

 # Covid-19

-Step 1: Download jenkins (via docker the easiest way)
+Step 1: Download jenkins (via docker is the easiest way)
 Step 2: Create a pipeline that will connect to this repo and clone the files
 Step 3: Build for the first time
 Step 4: You will see a new button in the job called 'Build with parameters' - it will open you 3 parametrs you could define - each will give you info accordingly this description.